OCR-D/spec/provenance.md

 Entity   | ocrd:mets | Filename  of METS file
 Entity   | ocrd:mets_referencedFile | ID of the file referenced inside METS.
 Entity   | ocrd:parameter_file   | Content of the parameter file.
-Activity   | ocrd:module | Module that was executed
+Activity   | ocrd:processor | Processor that was executed
 Activity   | ocrd:workflow | Workflow that was executed